S3gmentati0nFault/Slides/slides.md

 ## Performance for aggregate models

 Decision trees already performed well, but we decided to look into different models to see if we could unlock better performing models.
 Thus we started looking into models aggregating trees.

 - Random Forests were our first guess but they didn't provide a good enough performance improvement compared to the structure's complexity.

-- Making informed choices regarding which model would go in the forest (instead of sampling randomly from the set of available features for splits) provided better performance.
+- Swapping the random feature sampling, characteristic of RFs, and moving to a model that constructs the forest picking the best available trees was a key idea that lead to better performance.

 ---